Canop/fediback/README.md

 ## From precompiled binaries

-Executables for Windows and Linux are included in the releases published on GitHub: https://github.com/Canop/fediback/releases
+Executables for Windows and Linux are included in [the releases published on GitHub](https://github.com/Canop/fediback/releases).

 # Usage